 I am an Emmy-winning filmmaker based in Portland, Oregon working across the Pacific Northwest, California and beyond.
-Originally from the UK, I have lived in the US for six years and have a full Green Card.
-Recent clients include Christie's, On Running, CNBC and PBS.
+Originally from the United Kingdom, I moved to the US eight years ago.
+I have a full Green Card and clean current driving license.
+I shoot with a variety of cameras, most frequently my own Sony FS7 MK II.
+I have sound and lighting kit for interviews and documentary shoots and am equally comfortable working alone or with a crew.
+Recent clients include The Economist, The Washington Post, On Running, CNBC and PBS.
 I am represented by Hungry Man in London for commercials.

 I had an epiphany watching a documentary as a teenager.
 I heard a voice behind the camera and realized there was a human being there, asking questions.
 It took some years for this simple-but-life-changing understanding to filter across to the "I Could Do That" part of my brain, so I studied International Relations, took a Masters degree in Media Production, watched a lot of films and upon graduation confidently declared I was now a filmmaker, before quickly discovering it was not yet so.